xzzhang2/xzzhang2.github.io/pages/pubs.md

 14. Lin, W.-Y., **Zhang, X.**, Jung, J.-Y., & Kim, Y.-C. (2013).
 [From the wired to wireless generation: Investigating teens’ internet use through the mobile phone](https://www.sciencedirect.com/science/article/abs/pii/S0308596112001784). *Telecommunications Policy, 37*(8), 651-661. doi:10.1016/j.telpol.2012.09.008. (**Q2 in SSCI** – Communication, 2013 JCR IF = 1.128, Elsevier)

-#### 1B. peer-reviewed publications (5)
+#### 1B. peer-reviewed publications/proceedings (5)

 1. Lin, W.-Y. & **Zhang, X.** (2020).
 Digital politics in mainland China: Participation in an unlikely place, in Dutton, W. H. (Ed.), A research agenda for digital politics.
 Cheltenham, UK: Edward Elgar.

 2. Ho, J. C. F. & **Zhang, X.** (2020).
 [Strategies of marketing a new media form to the mass market: A text-mining-based case study of virtual reality games](https://doi.org/10.3390/joitmc6010001).  *Journal of Open Innovation: Technology, Market, and Complexity.* 2020(6), 1.
 Full-text: https://www.mdpi.com/2199-8531/6/1/1  [**Scopus**]

-2. **Zhang, X**.
+3. **Zhang, X**.
 (2017) [Exploring the country co-occurrence network in the Twittersphere at an international economic event](https://link.springer.com/chapter/10.1007/978-981-10-6805-8_25).
 In: Cheng X., Ma W., Liu H., Shen H., Feng S., Xie X. (eds) *Social Media Processing.
 SMP 2017.
 Communications in Computer and Information Science.
 Vol. 774*, 308-318.
 Springer, Singapore. doi: 10.1007/978-981-10-6805-8_25 (**EI**, acceptance rate: 20%)

 4. Lin, W.-Y. & **Zhang, X.** (2012).
 [Seeking the invisible youth: Examining the Otaku’s online-offline social capital construction in Hong Kong](http://mcr.nccu.edu.tw/word/1314522013.pdf). *Mass Communication Research, 2012*(7), 233-270.
 (In Chinese, **TSSCI**).  [林宛瑩，張昕之。 （2012）。 〈「隱形少年」現形記：香港御宅族網際網路使用與社會資本建構初探〉，《新聞學研究》 ，2012年第7期，頁233-270.]

 5. **Zhang, X.** (2010).
 The impact of online social networking on university students’ civic participation: A case of two universities in Southern China.
 In G. Zhang (Ed.), *Communication in e-Society: Innovation, collaboration, and responsibility* (pp. 95-115).
 Shanghai: Shanghai People’s Press. [張昕之 (2010)。〈社交網站使用與大學生公民參與行爲之關係：以中國南部兩所高校爲例〉。 張國良主编：《e社會傳播：創新·合作·責任》，頁95-115，上海人民出版社].

-### <a name="reviews"></a>2. professional contributions (12)
+### <a name="reviews"></a>2. selected professional contributions (3)

-*Professional Journal Articles, Book Reviews, & Selected Media Contributions*
+*Professional Journal Articles & Book Reviews*

 1. Zhu, J. J. H., Huang, Y., & **Zhang, X**.
 (2018).
 [Dialogue on computational communication research: Origins, theories, methods, and research questions](http://cschinese.com/word/15554202018.pdf ). *Communication & Society, 44*, 1–24.  [祝建華、黃煜、**張昕之**（2018）。〈對談計算傳播學：起源、理論、方法與研究問題〉。《傳播與社會學刊》，第44 期，頁1–24].

 2. Wang, Q.#, **Zhang, X.**, & Man, Z. (2018).
 Survey of content production in Hong Kong Media.
 In Li, R. & Huang, Y. (eds), *Hong Kong digital media development report 2018* (pp. 224–247).
 Hong Kong: Chung Hwa Press.  [王祺樂、張昕之、滿子梵（2018）。〈香港媒體內容生產調查〉。 李文、黃煜主編： 《香港媒體數碼發展報告 2018》， 2018年，頁224 – 247。 香港：中華書局。 (# student co-author).

-2.	**Zhang, X**.
+3.	**Zhang, X**.
 (2014).
 Book review: A Review of Democracy on trial: Social movements and cultural politics in postauthoritarian Taiwan, by Y.-C. Chuang. *The China Review*.
 14(2), 265-269.

-4.	**Zhang, X**.
-(2014).
-“Who is the singer?”
-A social network analysis on the song covering network of the Chinese TV Reality Show “I am the Singer”).
-Media Digest [Hong Kong: Radio Television Hong Kong], 2014(4).
-Full text: http://rthk.hk/mediadigest/20140417_76_123107.html. [張昕之 (2014)。〈誰是歌手？對內地電視選秀節目《我是歌手》競演翻唱曲目的社會網絡分析〉。 香港電台《傳媒透視》，2014年第4期]

-5.	**Zhang, X**.
-(2013).
-Four interpretive frames to make sense of Snowden incident: Government-citizen relation, political expression, international relation, and privacy.
-Media Digest [Hong Kong: Radio Television Hong Kong], 2013(7), 4-5.
-Full text: http://rthk.hk/mediadigest/20130715_76_123002.html. [張昕之 (2013)。〈斯諾登事件之四重邏輯：政府-公民關係，政治表達，國際關係，與隱私權利〉。 香港電台《傳媒透視》，2013年第7期，頁4-5]

-6.	**Zhang, X**.
-(2012).
-The analyze on the TV appreciation index and cognition ratings of Hong Kong TV Drama: 1998-2009.
-Media Digest [Hong Kong: Radio Television Hong Kong], 2012(6), 16-17.
-Full text: http://rthk.hk/mediadigest/20120613_76_122880.html. [張昕之 (2012)。〈從電視欣賞指數歷年數據概述香港電視劇集特徵與收視情況〉。 香港電台《傳媒透視》，2012年第6期，頁16-17]

-7.	**Zhang, X**.
-(2012).
-On the banned TV drama When the Heaven Burns in mainland China.
-Media Digest [Hong Kong: Radio Television Hong Kong], 2012(1), 6-7.
-Full text: http://rthk.hk/mediadigest/20120113_76_122823.html. [張昕之 (2012)。〈簡評香港劇集《天與地》在內地禁播事件〉。 香港電台《傳媒透視》，2012年第1期，頁6-7]

-8. Wang, C., & **Zhang, X**.
-(2011).
-The rising cacophony or dominated opinions?
-Public discussions about Gaddafi on micro-blog.
-Media Digest [Hong Kong: Radio Television Hong Kong], 2011(9), 12-13.
-Full text: http://rthk.hk/mediadigest/20110915_76_122789.html. [王成軍，張昕之 (2011)。〈「眾說紛紜」抑或「一言九鼎」〉。 香港電台《傳媒透視》，2011年第9期，頁12-13]

-9.	**Zhang, X**.
-(2010).
-A review on the media’s performance during Manila hostage incident.
-Media Digest [Hong Kong: Radio Television Hong Kong], 2010(9), 3-4.
-Full text: http://www.rthk.org.hk/mediadigest/20100914_76_122652.html. [張昕之 (2010)。〈媒體、挾持者、政府 ─ 「8•23」菲律賓人質事件反思〉。 香港電台《傳媒透視》，2010年第9期，頁3-4] Note: After the publication of this contribution, this article was featured and cited extensively in a popular deliberation radio program of Radio-1, Radio Television Hong Kong, the Millennium, on September 21, 2010.

-10.	**Zhang, X**.
-(2010).
-Comparing the content regulations of TV drama between mainland China and Hong Kong: A case of criminal drama.
-Media Digest [Hong Kong: Radio Television Hong Kong], 2010(4), 4-5.
-Full text: http://rthk.hk/mediadigest/20100422_76_122599.html. [張昕之 (2010)。〈中港電視劇內容管理管窺：以警匪、犯罪、涉案題材為例〉。 香港電台《傳媒透視》，2010年第4期，頁4-5]

-11.	**Zhang, X**.
-(2009).
-On the citizen journalism during the “Aug.
-8th” Typhoon & Flood Disaster in Taiwan.
-Media Digest [Hong Kong: Radio Television Hong Kong], 2009(9), 10-11.
-Full text: http://rthk.hk/mediadigest/20090915_76_122370.html. [張昕之 (2009)。〈風雨同舟．守衛家園—試析台灣公民媒體對「八八水災」的報導〉。 香港電台《傳媒透視》，2009年第9期, 頁10-11]

-12.	**Zhang, X**.
-(2009).
-The media coverage of “Green Dam” software incident in mainland China.
-Media Digest [Hong Kong: Radio Television Hong Kong], 2009(7), 4-5.
-Full text: http://rthk.hk/mediadigest/20090715_76_122313.html. [張昕之 (2009)。〈中國內地「綠壩」軟體風波始末：從官方到民眾—七大主角的網路媒介話語博弈〉。 香港電台《傳媒透視》，2009年第7期，頁4-5]

 ### <a name="conferences"></a>3. *selected* peer-reviewed international major conference presentations

 1. **Zhang, X.** & Zhu, R. (2021, May).
-Health Journalists’ Social Media Sourcing during the Public Health Emergency: A Network Analytics Approach.
-Paper to be presented at the 71st Annual Conference (virtual) of the International Communication Association (**ICA**), 27-31 May 2021.
+Health journalists’ social media sourcing during the public health emergency: A network analytics approach.
+Paper presented at the 71st Annual Conference (virtual) of the International Communication Association (**ICA**), 27-31 May 2021.

 2. Zhu, R. & **Zhang, X.** (2021, May).
-How Source-level and Message-level Factors Influence Journalists’ Social Media Visibility during a Public Health Emergency.
-Paper to be presented at the 71st Annual Conference (virtual) of the International Communication Association (**ICA**), 27-31 May 2021.
+How source-level and message-level factors influence journalists’ social media visibility during a public health emergency.
+Paper presented at the 71st Annual Conference (virtual) of the International Communication Association (**ICA**), 27-31 May 2021.

 2. **Zhang, X.**, Guo, S., & Li, R. (2020, May).
 Robot journalists *currently* not needed: Exploring newsrooms’ practices of AI-powered initiatives with a mix-method approach.
-Paper presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.
+Paper presented at the 70th Annual Conference (virtual) of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

 3. **Zhang, X.** (2020, May).
 Supply–demand versus social learning: Pathways from social media use to citizens’ demand for democracy.
-Paper presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.
+Paper presented at the 70th Annual Conference (virtual) of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

 3. **Zhang, X.** & Li, W. (2020, May).
 From social media with news: Journalists’ social media use for sourcing and verification.
-Paper presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.
+Paper presented at the 70th Annual Conference (virtual) of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

 4. Lin, W.-Y. & **Zhang, X.** (2020, May).
 Are social media a political movement equalizer?
 Survey evidences from two Asian polities.
-Paper presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.
+Paper presented at the 70th Annual Conference (virtual) of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

 5. Lin, W.-Y., Oktavianus, J., & **Zhang, X.** (2020, May).
 Feeling politics?
 How communication mediates the effects of emotions on political participation.
-Paper presented at the 70th Annual Conference of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.
+Paper presented at the 70th Annual Conference (virtual) of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

 6. **Zhang, X.** (2019, May).
 Data, coders, and designers in the newsrooms: The adoption of data-driven journalism in Hong Kong’s local news organizations.
 Paper presented at the 69th Annual Conference of International Communication Association (**ICA**), Washington DC, USA, 24 - 28 May 2019.

 5. Ho, J. C. F. & **Zhang, X.** (2019, May).
 Marketing virtual reality games with text: A text mining analysis of game descriptions on *Steam*.
 Paper presented at the 69th Annual Conference of International Communication Association (**ICA**), Washington DC, USA, 24 - 28 May 2019.